-If there is an issue in the Mendix Platform that affects multiple customers or if there is planned maintenance, we will communicate this through our status page and send updates on the progress through email if you have subscribed to this service.
-Having your service desk team subscribe to updates from this page is recommended.
+If there is an issue with the Mendix platform that affects multiple customers, or if there is planned maintenance, we will communicate this through our status page and send updates on the progress through email if you have subscribed to this service.
+It is recommended that your service desk team subscribes to updates from this page.

 7 Reach Out to Mendix Support

 If, after your analysis, you suspect there is an issue with the Mendix Platform (or if you have questions about your analysis), you can reach out to Mendix Support.
 We will provide pointers on how to solve the issues yourself or redirect you to Expert Services for further assistance.
-If we suspect a platform issue, we will involve second and third line support for confirmation, and we will fix it if it is a platform issue.
-If the issue is commercial (for example, because your app requires a larger app container or more file storage), we might refer you to your Customer Success Manager directly.
+If we suspect a platform issue, we will involve second- and third-line support for confirmation and, if it is a platform issue, we will fix it.
+If the issue is commercial (for example, because your app requires a larger app container or more file storage), we may refer you to your Customer Success Manager directly.

 8 Product Support Period

 Mendix supports the current major release and the two prior major releases (and we support each major release for a minimum of 24 months).
 Because of this, we recommend that you upgrade your projects to the latest version of Studio Pro at least once a year.
 We will reach out to you in time if you are running on a version that will become unsupported so that you have ample time to perform an upgrade.